atsaero/pygoridge/README.md

 Pygoridge is a Python-to-Golang codec library which works over sockets and Golang net/rpc package.
-This is a python port of excellent [Goridge](https://github.com/spiral/goridge) library.
+This is a python port of php client for an excellent [Goridge](https://github.com/spiral/goridge) library.
 The library allows you to call Go service methods from Python with minimal footprint, structures and `[]byte` support.